gayanvirajith/node-processwire-forum-posts/README.md

     pwtalk

-A list of news items will be promted.
+A list of post items will be promted.
 Type the number of the post to open a post or type 0 to quit and return to your terminal session.

 ### Version history